 Even if you’re marketing to an old-fashioned audience, colors still play an important role in your ability to connect with your customers.
 The field of colour psychology has plenty of research papers that shows colours influence how people respond to your products.
 Diving deep into the demographics of your customers will help you pick colours that stimulate the right emotions in your customers.

 Understanding what colours mean to your customers will help you come up with relevant colour combinations.
 You can also complement your colour section with custom tape that features your company’s logo to enhance your packaging further.

 3. Include Instructions

-Easy-to-read instructions are one of the most underrated aspects of successful packaging.
+Easy-to-read instructions are one of the most underrated aspects of a successful package.
 Professional packaging designs find a way to balance instructions without dominating the packaging with text.
-Your team can get creative by including instructions on the inside flaps of the packaging.
+Your team can get creative by including instructions on the inside flaps of the package.
 Or they can create a basic rundown of your product that blends in with the overall design.

-It’s also important your design team finds a way to incorporate information that you’re required to show into the packaging design.
-Depending on your product, you may need to disclose warnings and key ingredients on your packaging immediately.
+It’s also important your design team finds a way to incorporate information that you’re required to show into the package design.
+Depending on your product, you may need to disclose warnings and key ingredients on your package immediately.
 Bullet lists are an excellent tool for addressing multiple key points without taking up too much space.

 4. Invest in Quality Materials

-One of the best ways to make your packaging stand out is to use quality materials.
+One of the best ways to make your packaging stand out is to use quality materials like pt to mm conversion.
 High-quality packaging materials will cost you more, but your investment will help build a positive reputation for your company.

 Packaging that feels cheap to the touch will quickly get discarded by your customers.
 Using high-quality materials will encourage customers to preserve your packaging and increase its reusability.
 Investing in quality materials will also help protect your products while in transportation.